Computer programming: Algorithmic complexity

-The academic field and the engineering practice of computer programming are both largely concerned with discovering and implementing the most efficient algorithms for a given class of problems.
-For this purpose, algorithms are classified into orders using so-called Big O notation, which expresses resource use, such as execution time or memory consumption, in terms of the size of an input.
+The academic field and the engineering practice of computer programming are concerned with discovering and implementing the most efficient algorithms for a given class of problems.
+For this purpose, algorithms are classified into orders using Big O notation, which expresses resource use—such as execution time or memory consumption—in terms of the size of an input.
 Expert programmers are familiar with a variety of well-established algorithms and their respective complexities and use this knowledge to choose algorithms that are best suited to the circumstances.

 Methodologies

 The first step in most formal software development processes is requirements analysis, followed by testing to determine value modeling, implementation, and failure elimination (debugging).
 There exist a lot of different approaches for each of those tasks.
 One approach popular for requirements analysis is Use Case analysis.
 Many programmers use forms of Agile software development where the various stages of formal software development are more integrated together into short cycles that take a few weeks rather than years.
 There are many approaches to the Software development process.

 Popular modeling techniques include Object-Oriented Analysis and Design (OOAD) and Model-Driven Architecture (MDA).
 The Unified Modeling Language (UML) is a notation used for both the OOAD and MDA.

 A similar technique used for database design is Entity-Relationship Modeling (ER Modeling).

-Implementation techniques include imperative languages (object-oriented or procedural), functional languages, and logic languages.
+Implementation techniques include imperative languages (object-oriented or procedural), functional languages, and logic programming languages.

 Measuring language usage

 It is very difficult to determine what are the most popular modern programming languages.
 Methods of measuring programming language popularity include: counting the number of job advertisements that mention the language, the number of books sold and courses teaching the language (this overestimates the importance of newer languages), and estimates of the number of existing lines of code written in the language (this underestimates the number of users of business languages such as COBOL).

-Some languages are very popular for particular kinds of applications, while some languages are regularly used to write many different kinds of applications.
-For example, COBOL is still strong in corporate data centers often on large mainframe computers, Fortran in engineering applications, scripting languages in Web development, and C in embedded software.
+Some languages are popular for writing particular kinds of applications, while other languages are used to write many different kinds of applications.
+For example, COBOL is still prevalent in corporate data centers often on large mainframe computers, Fortran in engineering applications, scripting languages in Web development, and C in embedded software.
 Many applications use a mix of several languages in their construction and use.
 New languages are generally designed around the syntax of a prior language with new functionality added, (for example C++ adds object-orientation to C, and Java adds memory management and bytecode to C++, but as a result, loses efficiency and the ability for low-level manipulation).